-The pension cost is assessed every three years in accordance with the advice of an independent qualified actuary using the projected unit method, the last published valuation having been in March 2016.
+The pension cost is assessed every three years in accordance with the advice of an independent qualified actuary using the projected unit method, the last published valuation having been in March 2019.
 The financial assumptions used by the actuary for the purposes of the calculations as required by reporting standard FRS102.28 are as follows.

-Assumptions as at 31 July 2019 31 July 2018
+Assumptions as at 31 July 2020 31 July 2019

-Assumptions as at % per annum % per annum
+% per annum % per annum

-Rate of increase in salaries 2.7 2.7
+Rate of increase in salaries 2.8 2.7

-Rate of increases in pensions in payment (in line with CPI) 2.4 2.4
+Rate of increases in pensions in payment (in line with CPI) 2.1 2.4

-Discount rate 2.1 2.8
+Discount rate 1.4 2.1